kroman0/products/quintagroup.themetemplate/trunk/quintagroup/themetemplate/README.txt

     >>> paster('addcontent -a')
     paster addcontent -a
       ...
+        css_dtml_skin:   A DTML file in skin layer with CSS registration
         css_resource:    A Plone 3 CSS resource template ...
         import_zexps:    A template for importing zexp-objects into portal on installation